間眅埶AV

 間眅埶AV Campus Planning has a strong sustainable building program.
 All new buildings must achieve Gold sustainability.
 There are exceptions: Lot 21 (graduate student housing) is Passive House designed (not certified) and the Childcare (HCMA Architect) is Living Building Challenge.
 These were recently acquired by the university.

-間眅埶AV's Surrey Campus' building on University Drive, houses 間眅埶AV's School of Sustainable Energy Engineering
+間眅埶AV's Surrey campus expansion, home to 間眅埶AV's School of Sustainable Energy Engineering

 間眅埶AV has been recognized as a sustainability leader for its new building in Surrey.
 Opened in 2019 as the first phase of its Surrey campus expansion, the new building has earned the Leadership in Energy and Environmental Design (LEED) Gold certificationone of LEEDs highest ratingsin recognition of its sustainable design and operations.